This article was written by Wendy Tibbitts for the Amersham Society/Amersham Museum newsletter and is reproduced here with permission.

 During the Second World War Amersham received an influx of refugees, evacuees and displaced Londoners.
 Among the residents and incomers were artists, authors, musicians, and academics who seem to have formed a cultural group of enquiring minds centred on the Music Studio in Chestnut Close.

 It is hard to pinpoint the exact position of The Music Studio, because house names have been changed and new houses built.
 From the Kelly’s directory of 1935 we know there were six houses in Chestnut Close, but by 1939 there were eleven, this number rising to 22 by 1941.
-The Music Studio appears to be one of the houses built between 1935 and 1939 and is possibly number 20 or 21.
+The Music Studio appears to be one of the houses built between 1935 and 1939.
 The actual Music room might have been a single-storey building next to the house because Mabel Brailsford describes it as having French windows and its own loft.

 In 1939 Mrs Giorgia Pearce was resident at The Music Studio, and is described as a teacher of music.
 She was born Georgiana Wilkie Marie Hoby in 1870, in London, the daughter of a Publisher and a descendant of the Elizabethen Hobys of Bisham Abbey.
 She was a writer and concert pianist who also taught piano.
 Her only child was Stella Mary Newton OBE, who was an actress, dress historian, lecturer, and writer.
 Stella Newton frequently attended the Music Studio concerts and on at least one occasion gave a recitation.
 It is not known when Giorgia Pearce left Amersham but she was known to have been living with her daughter and son-in-law in Islington from 1954, where she died in 1963.